Rising to the Challenges

 NC State’s long-standing commitment has been to serve its state and citizens through applied innovation that solves problems and fuels prosperity.
 Today’s grand challenges that threaten our security, health, food systems, environment, energy and social well-being require a cross-disciplinary approach to solve.
 Leadership and vision provide the spark to continue this tradition.

 Philanthropy makes NC State’s land-grant mission a matter of fact for people across North Carolina and the country.

 Across the decades, NC State has constantly evolved as a leader for its constituents.
-Today, for example, our College of Textiles stands at the forefront of a resurgent U.S. textiles industry — educating professionals who span all areas of the apparel business, and leading the way in the development of specialized fabrics that help doctors, soldiers, firefighters, astronauts and even people living in remote villages that need protection from elephants.
+Today, for example, Wilson College of Textiles stands at the forefront of a resurgent U.S. textiles industry — educating professionals who span all areas of the apparel business, and leading the way in the development of specialized fabrics that help doctors, soldiers, firefighters, astronauts and even people living in remote villages that need protection from elephants.

 From our work on clean water and sustainability through the College of Natural Resources, to the public-interest architecture program in the College of Design, NC State always stands ready to realign to changing priorities.

 "I think what I learned most as a Park Scholar, as a student at NC State, is service is a big deal.
 What I learned and what I still try to apply today in everyday life is, servant leadership.
 As a leader, first and foremost I have to be willing to serve others and do what I'm asking others to do.
 So, I live life like that.
 I treat my patients that way.
 I try to give back in any way I can."

 Serving the greater global good while providing positive local impact requires nimble leadership — and flexible funding.